Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Motion under an external force

 In two dimensions, contrary to the one-dimensional case, free energy barriers can be bypassed.
 Drift can occur even with forces that are not strong enough to cross the barriers, and the value of $A_{depin}$ given above is not relevant.
 Simulations indeed show that the pinning of the clump is much weaker than in one dimension, see Fig.~\ref{fig:drift}.
 This is an important point, which shows that the dynamics of the clump within one map strongly differ in the one- and two-dimensional cases.
-In one dimension, the free energy barriers due to disorder are sufficient to prevent the clump motion, while in two dimensions there exist trajectories bypassing these barriers.
-This phenomenon could explain the fact that the diffusion constants measured in 2-dimensional simulations are in general larger than their 1-dimension counterparts (Fig.~\ref{fig:logd}).
-We checked the existence of this bypassing mechanism by looking at trajectories of the clump in the $(x,y)$ plane when an external force is applied along the $x$ axis (Fig.~\ref{fig:trajdrift}).
-We observe displacements along the $y$ axis, indicating that the overall rightward motion is the result of the clump's motion around the barriers, instead of crossing them.
+In two dimensions, contrary to one dimension, barriers can be bypassed by the clump trajectories.
+This phenomenon could explain the fact that the diffusion constants measured in 2-dimensional simulations are in general larger than their 1-dimensional counterparts (Fig.~\ref{fig:logd}).
+We checked the existence of this bypassing mechanism by looking at trajectories of the clump in the $(x,y)$ plane when an external force is applied along the $x$ axis (Fig.~\ref{fig:trajdrift}, top).
+We observe displacements along the $y$ axis, with preferred values for $y$, indicating that the overall rightward motion is the result of the clump motion around the barriers, instead of crossing them.
+We looked at the time spent in each position of the unit square (Fig.~\ref{fig:trajdrift}, bottom).
+Favored positions clearly appear, where the total time spent is several orders of magnitude greater than in other positions.
+The opposite of the logarithm of these residence times is an estimate of the free-energy landscape probed by the moving clump.

 In experiments, place fields have been studied in both one- and two-dimensional environments ('one' referring to a linear track whose width is small compared to the length), but the two-dimensional case is obviously of particular importance for natural environments.